Text consolidated by Valsts valodas centrs (State

 permissible percentage for the application of tax reliefs, all

-initial investments of a capital company initiated by the capital
+initial investments of the capital company (at group level) which

-company (at group level) within three years from the day when
+commenced by the capital company within three years from the day

-works on the new initial investment were started which were made
+when the works on the new initial investment which were performed

 Units for Statistics (NUTS) (single investment project), and for